Languages of Uganda

-Uganda is a multilingual country with over 70 generally estimated languages spoken.
-43 of its living languages fall into four main families—Bantu, Nilotic and Central Sudanic and Kuliak.
-Of these, 41 are indigenous and 2 are non-indigenous.
-Furthermore, 5 are institutional, 27 are developing, 7 are established, 2 are endangered, and 2 are almost extinct.
-There is also a Ugandan Sign Language.
+Uganda is a multilingual country with over 70 estimated languages in active use.
+Of the 43 living languages documented, 41 are indigenous and 2 are non-indigenous.
+These languages fall into four major language families: Bantu, Nilotic, Central Sudanic, and Kuliak.
+Their status varies: 5 are considered institutional, 27 are developing, 7 are established, 2 are endangered, and 2 are nearly extinct.
+Uganda is also home to Ugandan Sign Language.